jonathancs-tester/cypress10-cucumber-preprocessor/README.md

 ### Output

-The **cypress-cucumber-preprocessor** can generate a `cucumber.json` file output as it runs the features files.
+The **cypress10-cucumber-preprocessor** can generate a `cucumber.json` file output as it runs the features files.
 This is separate from, and in addition to, any Mocha reporter configured in Cypress.

 These files are intended to be used with one of the many available Cucumber report generator packages.
 Seems to work fine with both <https://github.com/jenkinsci/cucumber-reports-plugin> and <https://github.com/wswebcreation/multiple-cucumber-html-reporter>

 Output, by default, is written to the folder `cypress/cucumber-json`, and one file is generated per feature.

 This behaviour is configurable.
-Use [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to create a configuration for the plugin, see step definition discussion above and add the following to the cypress-cucumber-preprocessor section in package.json to turn it off or change the defaults:
+Use [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to create a configuration for the plugin, see step definition discussion above and add the following to the cypress10-cucumber-preprocessor section in package.json to turn it off or change the defaults:

 ```
-  "cypress-cucumber-preprocessor": {
+  "cypress10-cucumber-preprocessor": {
     "cucumberJson": {
       "generate": true,
       "outputFolder": "cypress/cucumber-json",